William J. Crowe: Legacy

 In 2008, a fellowship was established in Crowe's honor at the University of Kentucky's Patterson School of Diplomacy and International Commerce to support a former member of the U.S. armed forces who – like Crowe – is shifting from military to diplomatic service.

 In 2009, the International Programs Center at the University of Oklahoma established the Admiral William J. Crowe Jr. Award.
 This award is presented to an outstanding International and Area Studies (IAS) graduate every spring semester.
 The award recognizes an IAS student who has demonstrated high academic achievement, a commitment to public service, and a desire to pursue a career in global affairs.

 Also in 2009, the Xbox/ PS2 game, Heroes of the Pacific, was released.
 The main character's name is also William Crowe, though whether or not this was inspired by the real-life Crowe is unknown.

 Personal life

-Crowe married to Shirley Grennell in 1954.
+Crowe married Shirley Grennell in 1954.
 They had three children.